peter-benschop/awsmock/README.md

 functions.
 S3 object are stored on disk and their metadata is part of AwsMock Mongo DB collection.
 Therefore the MongoDB has two collections: Buckets and Objects.
 Buckets contain the bucket metadata and teh object collection the object data.

-See [AwsMock S3 supported commands](docs/S3/S3Functions.md) for a list of supported commands.
+See [AwsMock S3 supported commands](docs/man/awsmocks3.md) in the supplied man page.

 ## SNS